EasyCam/PPYDFS/README.md

-# PPYDFS - Python Distributed File System
+# PPYDFS - Python Parallel Distributed File System

-PPYDFS is a lightweight distributed file system implemented in Python.
+PPYDFS is a lightweight parallel distributed file system implemented in Python.
 It provides a reliable way to store and access files across multiple server nodes with automatic replication and failure recovery.

 ## Features